Are Rey’s Parents Really Nobody?

 The choice of family

 We don’t choose the family we are born in.
-Unfortunately for Rey, she was raised by terrible parents.
+Unfortunately for Rey, she was related to a vile man.

 Furthermore, being Palpatine’s daughter might not be something she would have wished for either.
 Neither of the choices would have been ideal.